ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 ## Description

-In this project we present a numerical code in `C++` which solves the two-dimensional Navier-Stokes equations using the SPH approach.
-The focus lies in the implementation (and documentation) of good `C++` practices and the development of skills related to efficient, robust, extensible and readable scientific code.
+In this project we present a numerical code in C++ which solves the two-dimensional Navier-Stokes equations using the smoothed-particle hydrodynamics (SPH) approach.
+The focus lies in the implementation (and documentation) of good C++ practices and the development of skills related to efficient, robust, extensible and readable scientific code.
 The learning process regarding this project can be twofold:

 1) The student can study the material provided in the `main` branch of the present repository.
 It is independent of all the other branches and can be used as a standalone educational resource.
 In this the implemented SPH methodology is explained as well as the structure of the source code and the post-processing scripts.

-2) The student can start by studying progressively the branches `v0 - v5` in order to experience the process which was followed in order to improve and optimize the herein code.
-Several comments have been added for each individual version in the corresponding branch, to highlight the improvements which were implemented compared to its ancestors.
+2) The student can start by studying progressively the branches `v0` - `v5` in order to experience the process which was followed in order to improve and optimize the herein code.
+Several comments have been added for each individual version in the corresponding branch to highlight the improvements which were implemented compared to its ancestors.

 <!-- What should the students going through your exemplar learn -->

 ## Learning Outcomes

-- Advanced I/O (Inputs/Outputs)
+- Advanced I/O (input/output)
-- OOP (Objector Oriented Programming)
+- OOP (object-oriented programming)
-- C++ Containers
+- C++ containers
 - Performance and memory optimization tools and skills
 - Parallel programming using MPI